cloudmesh-community/book/chapters/msg/graphql.md

 Similar to any programming language, the graphql type system also supports interfaces.
-When a type implements an interface, it needs to specify all the fields that ar defined through the interface.
+When a type implements an interface, it needs to specify all the fields that are defined through the interface.

-We illustrate this in the following example, where we define simple vehicle interface type.
-The Vehicle interface declares `Id`, `Name` and `Wheels` fields.
-This means that a `Motorcycle` and a Car both implement a Vehicle and must have the fields defined in the interface.
-They may or may not have additional fields like we demonstrat in our example with the field `Make` in case of Motorcycle and Fuel in case of the `Car`.
+We illustrate this in the following example, where we define simple `Vehicle` interface type.
+This interface declares `Id`, `Name` and `Wheels` fields.
+This means that a `Motorcycle` and a `Car` both of which implement `Vehicle`, and must have the fields defined in the interface.
+They may or may not have additional fields like we demonstrate in our example with the field `Make` in case of Motorcycle and Fuel in case of the `Car`.

 ```graphql